parkseongku/ChiliCoin_v2/doc/swifttx.md

 * `zmqpubrawtxlock`: publishes the raw transaction when locked via SwiftX
 * `zmqpubhashtxlock`: publishes the transaction hash when locked via SwiftX

-This mechanism has been integrated into Bitcore-Node-PHore which allows for notification to be broadcast through Insight API in one of two ways:
+This mechanism has been integrated into Bitcore-Node-Chili which allows for notification to be broadcast through Insight API in one of two ways:
 * WebSocket: [https://github.com/ChiliCoin-Project/insight-api-chilicoin#web-socket-api](https://github.com/ChiliCoin-Project/insight-api-chilicoin#web-socket-api)
 * API: [https://github.com/ChiliCoin-Project/insight-api-chilicoin#swifttx-transactions](https://github.com/ChiliCoin-Project/insight-api-chilicoin#swifttx-transactions)